ypm-digitalmedia/ypm-chrysalis/modules/double_field/README.txt

-Double field module
+Double Field module
 ===================

 INTRODUCTION
 ------------

-The Double field module provides extensions to Drupal's core fields.
+The Double Field module provides extensions to Drupal's core fields.
 With this module you can split your fields up into two separate parts.